 “The US administration focusing on emissions, which is driving up demand is positive for carbon markets and overall a high price on emission reductions,” he said.

 It’s this global shift that has caught the attention of sophisticated investors, according to veteran fund manager Tim Samway.
-In July, he closed the first raising for his $1.5 billion Packhorse Pastoral cattle station and carbon fund, which is backed by Rich Lister Terry Snow.
+In July, he closed the first raising for his $1.5 billion Packhorse Pastoral cattle station and carbon fund.

 “When we do our investor presentations [for Packhorse Pastoral] all the questions they ask now are about carbon,” he told The Australian Financial Review.